Adolfas Ramanauskas: 1945

+1946–1948

+He became commander of the Dainava military district after the death of Dominykas Jėčys-Ąžuolas in September 1947 and of the Southern Lithuania Region in 1948.
+He also wrote, edited, and published numerous partisan newspapers, including Mylėk Tėvynę (tr.
+Love Your Fatherland, 1946–47), Laisvės varpas (tr.
+The Bell of Freedom, 1947–49), Свободное слово (The Free Word, 1947–49), a Russian-language newspaper for Soviet soldiers, and Miško brolis (The Forest Brother, 1951–52).

+1949–1952

 In February 1949, he participated in a meeting of all partisan commanders in the village of Minaičiai.
 The Union of Lithuanian Freedom Fighters, chief command of the partisans, was established during the meeting.
 Ramanauskas was elected to the presidium of the Union and as the first deputy of its chairman Jonas Žemaitis.
-He was also promoted to the rank of Major.
+He was also promoted to the rank of major.
 Ramanauskas was one of the signatories of the Lithuanian Partisans Declaration of February 16, 1949, which proclaimed Lithuania as a democratic republic and the Lithuanian nation as a sovereign power.

-In fall 1949, Ramanauskas was further promoted to Colonel and chief commander of the defensive forces of the Union of Lithuanian Freedom Fighters.
+In autumn 1949, Ramanauskas was further promoted to colonel and chief commander of the defensive forces of the Union of Lithuanian Freedom Fighters.
 When Žemaitis resigned due to poor health in 1952, Ramanauskas became the leader of the Union.
 However, by that time the armed resistance had diminished.
-Due to heavy losses organized structures broke down and partisans continued their struggles individually.
+Due to heavy losses organised structures broke down and partisans continued their struggles individually.
 Ramanauskas officially ordered cessation of armed struggle in favour of passive resistance.

+Hiding (1953–1956)

 He obtained fake documents and lived in hiding.
 While in hiding he wrote three-part memoirs, which were hidden by trusted people and uncovered only in 1988–89 during the era of glasnost and first published as Daugel krito sūnų… (Many Sons Have Fallen...) in 1991.

 The KGB formed a permanent operational group led by Petras Raslanas and Nachman Dushanski to capture Ramanauskas, which, according to Auksutė Ramanauskaitė-Skokauskienė, had as many as thirty agents in 1956.
-Ramanauskas was betrayed by Antanas Urbonas, a former classmate at Kaunas, and arrested on October 11, 1956.
+Ramanauskas was betrayed by Antanas Urbonas, a former classmate at Kaunas, and arrested on 11 October 1956.

+Capture, torture and death (1956–1957)

 He was taken to the KGB prison in Vilnius (now the Museum of Genocide Victims) and tortured.
-On October 12, barely alive, he was transferred to a hospital, where doctors noted his many wounds – his eye was punctured 5 times, he was missing genitals, had a bruised stomach, etc. Sentenced to death on September 25, 1957, he was executed on November 29, 1957.
+On 12 October barely alive, he was transferred to a hospital, where doctors noted his many wounds – his eye was punctured 5 times, he was missing genitals, had a bruised stomach, etc. He was cut alive and then stitched.
+Scissors were actively used during his torture.
+This took place despite Nikita Khrushchev having abolished torture.
+Sentenced to death on 25 September 1957, Vanagas was executed on 29 November 1957.

 His wife Birutė Mažeikaitė was sentenced to 8 years in the Gulag system.

-Alleged collaboration with Nazi Germany

-Ramanauskas has been accused of supporting the Lithuanian Activist Front and commanding a paramilitary group that persecuted the Jewish community of Druskininkai in 1941.
-In his memoirs, Ramanauskas recalled leading a partisan unit in Nazi-occupied Druskininkai.
-Multiple residents of Druskininkai claimed to have witnessed partisans beating and killing jews and suspected communists.
-Contemporary police documents indicate that armed partisan groups in Druskininkai executed at least 28 people.

-The Lithuanian Ministry of Foreign Affairs and state-funded Genocide and Resistance Research Centre maintain that the allegations are "lies [...] spread first by the Soviet-era KGB secret police to discredit him."
-Historian and politician Arvydas Anušauskas has similarly claimed that the allegations have their origins in a "Russian backed anti-Lithuanian disinformation campaign" led by the KGB officer and his torturer Nachman Dushanski.